 - Ole Henriksen, owned by LVMH

 It's up to you whether or not you will support these brands.
-Some cruelty-free shoppers support them to show the parent company the demand for cruelty-free beauty.
+Some cruelty-free shoppers support them to show the parent company there's demand for cruelty-free beauty.
 In contrast, others avoid them since they would prefer not to support a company that tests on animals indirectly.

 For a full list of cruelty-free brands owned by a parent company that tests on animals, please visit this page.